 R 19: Wetheral South - there are acknowledged issues with the capacity of the waste water treatment works (WWTW) for Wetheral.
 However, increasing the capacity of the WWTW is in the United Utilities forward funding plan.
-In the meantime UU has advised that any surface water should discharge at the lowest possible rate.
+In the meantime United Utilities has advised that any surface water should discharge at the lowest possible rate.
 This will be at a rate which is less than the average greenfield run-off rate.
 The surface water drainage system should include on-site attenuation.
-The site lies adjacent to Wetheral Conservation Area boundary, and as such new development will be expected to harmonise with the local context, which in this location comprises a range of designs and sizes of two storey dwellings, finished in stone, render and brick.
+The site lies adjacent to Wetheral Conservation Area (CA) boundary, and as such new development will be expected to harmonise with the local context.